3 great TV shows to watch on Netflix this week

 - Every week, we put together a list of three great shows you should watch.

-- This week, we’ve collected shows including Netflix’s new cooking competition series “The Final Table,” and its reboot of “She-ra and the Princesses of Power,” which has a 100% score on Rotten Tomatoes.

-There’s too much TV.
-Thankfully, with the holiday season in full swing, there are less new shows and more time to catch up on things you missed.
+Since December is all about the holidays, there’s not as much new television as usual, so now is the best time to catch up on things you may have missed.
+And we’re here to make it easier to pick what shows you watch on Netflix this week.

-And we’re here to make bingeing even easier for you, by choosing what to watch for you.
-Every week, we put together a list of three great shows you should watch.
+We know what it’s like to spend way too much free time choosing what to watch on Netflix, so every week we put together a list of three shows you can watch right now.

-Here, you’ll find shows you can finish in a day, and some you can at least get started on.
+We pick shows you can finish in a day, and some you can just get started on binge-watching.
 We mix shows that have recently come onto the service with some old favorites you might have missed.

-From Netflix’s cooking competition show “The Final Table” to its new remake of ’80s cartoon “She-ra and the Princesses of Power,” here are three great TV shows you can binge-watch on Netflix this week:
+From new holiday episodes of “The Great British Baking Show to “Bojack Horseman” here are three great TV shows you can binge-watch on Netflix this week:

 - source